Code Geass is one of the most significant anime sensations in the early 2000s. It updated the mecha genre with a solid scenario and an exciting cast.

-More than ten years have passed, and the question still stands, is there a prospect for long-time fans to enjoy the third season?
+More than ten years have passed, and the question still stands, is there a prospect for long-time fans to enjoy Code Geass Season 3?

 In an alternate 2010, where the world is divided between three superpowers (Britannia, the Chinese Federation, and Europa United), we follow the young Lelouch vi Britannia, son of the Emperor Charles Zi Britannia.
 He is resentful toward his dad’s lack of initiative after his mother is brutally murdered in the palace.